dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I still followed my ps3 idea but I am not sure I will use this sketch or not in my final project.
-I really want show something new and surprise in the last zoom part but I do not have really good idea at this moment.
-Probably I will totally change the idea and use zoom out to instead the zoom in.
+I totally change my idea for the project 4 but I will still use some parts from my project 3 and folllow my personal style.
+I feel a little bit confused about the code I really want use the 'draw' function but for now every time when I use 'draw' function the versions all not look like what I want so I think I need work on it today.
+I am not add the zoom part now I need add them after I fix the 'draw' funtion.